-As a general rule of thumb most Australians will need an income equal to about 65% of their pre-retirement income to maintain their lifestyle throughout retirement1.
-But if you’re expecting a large expense—like an overseas trip—you may need more.
+As a general rule of thumb, Australians on above average incomes will need an income equal to about 67% of their pre-retirement earnings to maintain their lifestyle throughout retirement1.
+But if you’re planning a large expense—like an overseas trip—you may need more.

-You may spend more than a quarter of your life in retirement and the quality of your lifestyle throughout that time will depend on how much money you’ll have access to.
+You may spend more than a quarter of your life in retirement and the quality of your lifestyle throughout that time will depend on how much money you have access to.

 Important informationShow more

 © AMP Life Limited.
 It’s important to consider your particular circumstances and read the relevant Product Disclosure Statement before deciding what’s right for you.
 This information hasn’t taken your circumstances into account.
 This information is provided by AMP Life Limited.
 Read our Financial Services Guide for information about our services, including the fees and other benefits that AMP companies and their representatives may receive in relation to products and services provided to you.
 All information on this website is subject to change without notice.